 Most people spend more time planning a family vacation than protecting their wealth from a lawsuit.
-It’s one of the topics that doesn’t enter one’s mind until it happens.
-Then that’s the only thing in their mind.
+Thus, it’s one of the topics that doesn’t enter one’s mind until it happens.
+So, that’s the only thing in their mind.
 Let’s look at some asset protection planning facts and lawsuit statistics.
-Knowing the benefits of asset protection, having this information then taking action can help you secure your wealth before losing everything you own.
+Knowing the benefits of asset protection, gathering information about planning your strategy, then taking action can help you secure your wealth before losing everything you own.

 Liability can come from many situations that seem harmless, for example; one’s own home, automobile, workplace, employee, spouse, real estate investments, having a swimming pool, even minor children.
 Liability is all around us at almost any given time.

 In some cases an individual cannot limit their liability outside of separating personal and business assets.
 This is where planning ahead for personal asset protection pays off.

 In many business owners use corporations or LLCs to defend against business liability .
 In others, such as the sole proprietorship or partnership, there is no protection.
 Consider that liability often strikes from the least expected places.
 So that is why it is important to know where you are vulnerable and then take steps to protect your assets.
 Here are some examples of where you may be exposed.

 Asset protection planning is the analysis each individual’s risk and placing a barrier around the assets exposed to that risk using an appropriate legal tool.
 If asset protection is needed, it comes in many forms.
 There are ways to shield one’s wealth from present risk and liability whether it’s from being a parent or an anesthesiologist.